Governors Island Tolerance Monument-Vital National Symbol

-The appropriated image of Broken-Obelisk by Barnett Newman venerating Dr. Martin Luther King Jr.
+The appropriated image of Broken-Obelisk by Barnett Newman venerating Martin Luther King Jr.

-The twin concepts of Tolerance and Liberty define the juridical and cultural construct to which American Freedom refers.
-An island triad of America's primary values in New York Harbor the Governors Island Tolerance Monument, the Statue of Liberty on Liberty Island and the American Immigration Museum on Ellis Island compose a National Heritage Triangle of uniquely historic islands as National Symbols and as visual sentinels of American Freedom and beacons to humanity.
+The twin concepts of Tolerance and Liberty define the juridical and cultural construct to which American Freedom refers and on which successful pluralism depends.
+An island triad of America's primary values in NY Harbor ― the Governors Island Tolerance Monument as the universal embodiment of the vibrant force of Tolerance in the conception of American Freedom, the Statue of Liberty on Liberty Island and the American Immigration Museum on Ellis Island ― composes a National Heritage Triangle of uniquely historic islands as National Symbols and as visual sentinels of American Freedom and beacons to humanity.

 What is Tolerance?
 (1)

-Tolerance as moral force in the understanding of [American] freedom is a pro-active process.
-It transforms peaceably pre-modern values and beliefs held in certain societal segments to modern Western values, norms and customs.
+The precept of Tolerance is a reciprocal dynamic (that is, a two-way street.)
+The notion of Tolerance being selective, therefore, is incongruous.
+Tolerance as a moral force in the understanding of [American] freedom is a pro-active process.
+It transforms peaceably pre-modern values, attitudes and beliefs held in certain societal segments to modern Western values, norms and customs.

-As dynamic precept in the concept of [American] freedom, Tolerance engenders debate about ever-present differences in cultural norms and values.
+● As a dynamic notion in the conception of [American] freedom, Tolerance engenders debate about ever-present differences in cultural norms and values.

-As a state of mind, Tolerance is about mutual understanding, respect and full acceptance.
+● As a state of mind, Tolerance is about reciprocity, mutual understanding, respect and full acceptance.

 Cultural values and practices imposed on individuals by groups based on exclusionary or confining aspects of religious, ethnic and racial behavior are subordinate to individual rights given and protected by the state and may even be unlawful.
-For example, it is religious belief, not religious conduct, which is protected by the First Amendment.
+For example, the First Amendment protects religious belief where each religion is "equal and free," but doesn't necessarily sanction religious compulsion, conduct or practices (for instance, polygamy or ritual [female] circumcision.)

-Tolerance is the realization that postmodern humanity is determined by crucial themes of normative differences (tolerances) as standard deviation of the mean - freedom.
+Tolerance is the realization that postmodern humanity is determined by crucial themes of normative differences (tolerances) as standard deviation from the mean freedom.

-Tolerance is a universal value and was adopted by the United Nations as a human right under its Universal Declaration of Human Rights in 1948.
+Tolerance is a universal value and was adopted by the United Nations under its Universal Declaration of Human Rights in 1948:

 (Joep de Koning)

-In the Western Hemisphere, religious and ethnic pluralism through Tolerance as a legal-political condition were placed first on Governors Island in New York Harbor in 1624.
+In the New World, religious and ethnic pluralism through Tolerance as a legal-political condition were placed first on Governors Island in NY Harbor in 1624.

-As iconic National Symbol of America's ultimate virtue of Tolerance and social cohesion, a proposed 151 feet high Tolerance Monument will be anchored to a 50-acre Tolerance Park on 30% of Governors Island.
-They will restore the island to its historical integrity and imbue it with its original historic symbolism.
+As iconic National Symbol of America's ultimate virtue of Tolerance and common theme for social cohesion, a proposed 151 feet high Tolerance Monument will be anchored to a 50-acre Tolerance Park on 30% of Governors Island.
+They will restore the Island to its historical, thematic integrity and imbue it with its original message and historic symbolism.

-This living museum-park-to-tolerance will emanate lasting loyalty to America's earliest valuethe elemental precept of Tolerance as a subset of American Freedom and as a primary pillar of American culture and democracy.
+This Government Island park-to-tolerance will emanate lasting loyalty to America's earliest value - the elemental precept of Tolerance as a subset of American Freedom and as primary pillar of American culture and democracy.

-The historical meaning of Governors Island lies in its existence as unrecognized Conceptual Art since 1624 when the conception of religious tolerance as the basis for ethnic diversity was delivered onto it.
+The historical meaning of Governors Island lies in its existence as unrecognized Conceptual Art since 1624 when the jurisprudence of Religious Tolerance as the basis for ethnic diversity was delivered onto it.

-Its transformation to Visual Art and National Symbol is to be accomplished by way of the envisaged living museum-park with the Tolerance Monument as centerpiece.
-It will be the Western Hemisphere and the nation's first park that addresses dynamic tolerance issues as they define American Freedom thus defending personal freedom (= Liberty) visually and intellectually.
+Its transformation to Visual Art and National Symbol is to be accomplished by way of the envisaged living Tolerance Park with the Tolerance Monument as centerpiece.
+It will be the New World and the nation's first park that addresses issues of dynamic Tolerance as they define American Freedom thus upholding constitutionally protected personal freedom (= Liberty) visually and intellectually.

-In the way that New York City's Museum of Modern Art (MoMA) is housed in a mixed-use skyscraper wherein about 20% is dedicated to exhibition space and 80% to residential use, the Tolerance Park will similarly be dedicated to exhibition space devoted to interactive educational exhibits about religious, ethnic and racial tolerance.
-The remaining structures of the living museum village will serve as America's first mixed-use urban artist colony that focuses on arts and crafts with emphasis on those from before the 19th-century.
+In the way that New York City's Museum of Modern Art (MoMA) is housed in a mixed-use skyscraper wherein about 20% is dedicated to exhibition space and 80% to residential use, the Tolerance Park will similarly be dedicated to exhibition space devoted to interactive educational exhibits about religious, ethnic and racial Tolerance.
+The remaining structures of the Tolerance Park structures will serve as America's first mixed-use urban artist colony that focuses on arts and crafts with emphasis on vanishing arts and crafts disciplines from before the 19th-century.

-The envisaged Tolerance Monument of global meaning, thematic substance and 21st-century visual greatness will be portrayed by appropriating an image from the American artist Barnett Newman.
-His sculpture Broken-Obelisk (a copy of which is in MoMA) was dedicated by him to the memory of Dr. Martin Luther King Jr. after his assassination.
+The envisaged Tolerance Monument of global meaning, thematic substance and 21st-century visual greatness will be portrayed by appropriating two ancient Egyptian images that had been joined by the American artist Barnett Newman into a unified sculpture named Broken-Obelisk (a copy of which is in MoMA.)
+It was dedicated to the memory of Dr. Martin Luther King Jr. after his assassination in 1968.
+The implicit MLK monument serves thus as a tribute to Martin Luther King Jr.

-By using contemporary technology, materials and engineering, the image can be extrapolated to a height of 151 feet (46 meters).
-This height equates that of the Statue of Liberty's without pedestal (that is, half the total Liberty Monument's height because Broken-Obelisk stands on the ground) because Tolerance and Liberty are equal partners in American Freedom.
+By using contemporary technology, materials and engineering, the image of Barnett Newman's incongruent union can be extrapolated to a height of 151 feet (46 meters).
+This height equates that of the Statue of Liberty's without pedestal (that is, half the total Liberty Monument's height because Broken-Obelisk stands on the ground) because Tolerance and Liberty are equal partners or the fraternal twins in the understanding of American Freedom.

-This new iconic emblem will be an implicit tribute and testimonial to racial tolerance-recognizing the fact that, for the African-American segment of the population, liberty was a concept from which they were largely excluded legally and culturally.
+This new emblematic beacon, akin to the iconic power of Stonehenge, will be an implicit tribute and testimonial to racial Tolerance by recognizing the fact that, for the African-American segment of the population, Liberty was a concept from which they were largely excluded legally and culturally.
+Raising awareness of Tolerance from which [American] Liberty germinates will extend the boundaries of Liberty for all mankind thus.

-The image of the Barnett Newman sculpture - implicitly honoring Martin Luther King - thus transformed into the Tolerance Monument, will comprise a museum of human servitude with special emphasis on the Atlantic arena in the 15th through 17th centuries.
+The image of the Barnett Newman sculpture - implicitly venerating Martin Luther King Jr. - upon its transformation into the Tolerance Monument will comprise a Tolerance Hall to address issues of human servitude in modernity while placing special emphasis on the portrayal of this topic in the Atlantic arena from the 15th through 17th centuries.

 It will highlight uplifting exhibits and narratives of Herculean courage as inspirational demonstrations of humanity's capacity for astonishing compassion that emerges from the depths of depravity and indifference.
 The color of the pyramid section will be black to reflect its theme: "Black has an innersound of nothingness bereft of possibilities, a dead nothingness as if the sun had become extinct" so wrote Kadinsky.

 Because black's cognate is blue, the upside-down obelisk section will be translucent to radiate blue light as a blue-sky tribute to mankind's power to rise and create ex nihilo.
-It will be situated on the same spot within the Tolerance Park as where Fort Amsterdam was positioned within New Amsterdam.
+It will be situated on the same spot within the Tolerance Park as where Fort Amsterdam as Capitol was positioned within New Amsterdam, now New York City.

-Just as when Governors Island became the region's first crossroad of three cultures in 1613, the Tolerance Park Historic New Amsterdam, when it opens in September 2009, will become a meeting point for the cultures of the world to debate on these issues of profound importance to future generations.
+Just as when Governors Island became the region's first crossroad of three cultures in 1613 when Jan Rodrigues from Santo Domingo and of African and European ancestry summered there, the Tolerance Park, when it opens in September 2009, will become a meeting point for the cultures of the world to debate on these issues of profound importance to future generations.

-Consequently, the Tolerance Park Historic New Amsterdam will link visually the 1624 historic planting of tolerance (that is, the "father" of American liberty and the basis of successful pluralism) on Governors Island with broad 21st-century awareness of that dynamic ethical force as being indispensable to religious, ethnic and racial liberty in contemporary American society.
+Consequently, the Tolerance Park will link visually the 1624 historic planting of [Religious] Tolerance (that is, the "father" of American Liberty and the basis of successful pluralism) on Governors Island with broad 21st-century awareness of that dynamic ethical force as being indispensable to religious, ethnic and racial Liberty in contemporary American society.

 Transformation of Governors Island through the Tolerance Park: